YevhenAkimov/DEBRA/README.md

               trended=T)
 ```

-Next, we estimate the beta threshold with default parameter.
+Next, we estimate the beta threshold with default parameters.

 ``` r
 drb_2= estimateBeta(drb_2)